neuro4ml/neuro4ml.github.io/Week_1/3-Abstract_Models.md

 :::{note} Note
-We’ll come back to why this happens in a moment, but first let’s have a look at some models in the same situation.
+We'll come back to why this happens in a moment, but first let's have a look at some models in the same situation.
 :::

 We see the same thing with a LIF neuron.
 [Here](#LIFSpike) are the plots with semi-transparent membrane potentials so that you can clearly see that both the spike times and membrane potentials tend to overlap for the fluctuating current, but not the constant current.